DARKFU1/Task_Manager/docs/Custom_Unit_Tests.docs.md

 What it has to offer?

-Well, first there are private variable that I would not reccomend to touch.
+Well, first there are private variables that I would not reccomend to touch.
-I'm talking about `__result`.
+I'm talking about `__result` and `__name_of_test`.
-It is needed for unit tests to function.
+They are needed for unit tests to function properly.

 The way this works: